Damnably Presents Lisa Walker of Wussy in her solo guise ‘The Magic Words‘ UK Tour

 Damnably is stoked to announce the return of Lisa Walker to the Windmill Brixton whose band Wussy sold-out the venue in May 2016 & played a remarkable & mesmerizing set with 4 or 5 encores-the best gig we’ve put on so far.
+Lisa Also plays Glasgow & York while in the UK on holiday.

 The sparse yet incredibly catchy arrangements allows for more space for Lisa Walker’s writing and vocal talents to shine through the fuzzy haze of driven delayed guitar.
 News of ‘The Magic Words’ coming but here’s Wussy backstory: